If you are visiting us for the first time, we look forward to welcoming you!

 Our Sunday worship service begins at 10:30 a.m. but we encourage you to come a bit earlier.

-Our Welcome Ambassadors arrive at 10:00 a.m. to begin greeting first time visitors at our Welcome Table inside the front door.
-They will invite you to complete a guest registry card, make a stick-on name tag, show children the nursery and classrooms, answer any questions, and provide literature about Unitarian Universalism, our congregation, our Religious Education program, and our LGBTQIA Welcoming Ministry.
+Our Greeters arrive at 10:00 a.m. to begin welcoming arrivals.
+At our Welcome Table inside the front door, visitors will be invited to make a stick-on name tag and complete a guest registry form, either at the table or online.
+We will show you and your children the nursery and classrooms, answer any questions, and provide literature about Unitarian Universalism and our congregation.

 Where do I park?